FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/evm.md

 **Examples of contract call instructions**

-The CALL instruction can call another contract based on the address.。First, the EVM determines that it is a CALL instruction and calls "caseCall."()"', in caseCall()"', use"' caseCallSetup()"'Take the data from the stack, package it into msg, and call evmc's callback function as an argument。Eth is called back "()"'After that, start a new EVM, process the call, and then pass the execution result of the new EVM to" call()"'parameter is returned to the current EVM, the current EVM writes the result to the result stack SSP, the call ends。The logic for contract creation is similar to this logic。
+The CALL instruction can call another contract based on the address。First, the EVM determines that it is a CALL instruction and calls "caseCall."()"', in caseCall()"', use"' caseCallSetup()"'Take the data from the stack, package it into msg, and call evmc's callback function as an argument。Eth is called back "()"'After that, start a new EVM, process the call, and then pass the execution result of the new EVM to" call()"'parameter is returned to the current EVM, the current EVM writes the result to the result stack SSP, the call ends。The logic for contract creation is similar to this logic。

 ``` cpp
 CASE(CALL)